elbb/elbb-dev-environment/README.md

 ### Usage from concourse environment

-"Artifactory CE for C/C++" is reachable from within the concourse artifactory via name "artifactory-cpp-ce" with the default ports 8081/8082.
+"Artifactory CE for C/C++" is reachable within a concourse pipeline via name "artifactory-cpp-ce" with the default ports 8081/8082.

 ## Configuration/Adaption of your dev environment